lightbend/fdp-sample-applications/nwintrusion/README.md

 **Here are a few points that you need to keep in mind before starting the applications on your cluster:**

 1. Need to have done dcos authentication beforehand.
 Run `dcos auth login`.
 2. Need to have the cluster attached.
-Run `dcos clsuter attach <cluster name>`.
+Run `dcos cluster attach <cluster name>`.
 3. Need to have Kafka, Spark, InfluxDB and Grafana running on the cluster.

 Here's the default version of the configuration file that the installer uses: